-Most rehab centers should offer medicine, access to doctors, and therapy.
-On the other hand, some rehab centers have swimming pools, horses, etc. that give patients things to do but often cause a center to cost more.
+Most rehab centres should offer medicine, access to doctors, and therapy.
+On the other hand, some rehab centres have swimming pools, horses, etc. that give patients things to do but often cause a centre to cost more.

 Rehab programs are generally either 30 days, 60 days, or 90 days depending on what each specific person’s needs.
 For more severe addictions, a person may start with a ninety-day plan.
 On the other hand, some people may only need thirty days.